purvik6062/speedrun-stylus-nft/README.md

 # 🚩 Challenge #1: 🎟 Simple NFT Example

+> ⚠️ **Important:** Please complete **Challenge #0** first if you haven't already, as it contains essential instructions related to dependencies needed for all upcoming challenges.

 🎫 Create a simple NFT project:

 👷‍♀️ In this project, you'll build and deploy smart contracts to create, manage, and interact with NFTs.
 Use a React-based frontend to enable users to mint NFTs, assign them to specific addresses, check token ownership, and burn tokens directly. 🚀